xpack/web-jekyll/pages/intro.md

 `package.json` file, defining at least the package `name`, the package `version`, and an `xpack` object, even empty." type="primary" %}

+{% include note.html content="The name and version are mandatory
+only when publishing the package or installing it as a dependency.
+However it is recommended to define them in all packages." %}

 Given the direct inheritance from npm packages, a canonical definition might be: